yarnpkg/berry/packages/gatsby/content/features/plugins.md

 - [**yarn-plugin-version-tools**](https://github.com/indooorsman/yarn-plugins#yarn-plugin-version-tools) by [**indooorsman**](https://github.com/indooorsman) - yarn plugin that is almost same with `@yarnpkg/plugin-version` but add a **`--preid`** option for bumping **prerelease** version.

+- [**yarn-plugin-pin-deps**](https://github.com/splitgraph/yarn-plugin-pin-deps) by [**Splitgraph**](https://github.com/splitgraph) - Pin dependencies to their currently resolved exact version.
+This plugin will find any dependencies referenced with a semver identifier, and will update `package.json` to replace that identifier with the exact version of the package currently resolved in the lockfile for that reference.

+- [**yarn-plugin-scripts**](https://github.com/jgttech/yarn-plugin-scripts) by [**jgttech**](https://github.com/jgttech) - Add capability to define customized scripts within the `.yarnrc.yml` file, similar to `package.json`, but more robost and similar to something like GitHub Actions.
+Each script can be invoked by its name, such as `yarn scripts <name_of_script>`.
+Each script is an array of one or more commands to execute.

+- [**yarn-plugin-npm-audit-fix**](https://github.com/sargunv/yarn-plugin-npm-audit-fix) by [**Sargun Vohra**](https://github.com/sargunv) - Attempt to automatically resolve audit advisories reported by `yarn npm audit`.

+- [**yarn-scripts-cache**](https://github.com/rgischk/yarn-scripts-cache) by [**Roman Gischkowski**](https://github.com/rgischk) - A Yarn Berry plugin to cache script execution results.
+Previous build results can be restored, even from a remote cache server.
+This allows for build result sharing with a team of developers, significantly decreasing build times and eliminating downtime.

 If you wrote a plugin yourself, feel free to [open a PR](https://github.com/yarnpkg/berry/edit/master/packages/gatsby/content/features/plugins.md) to add it at the end of this list!